exercism/scala/exercises/practice/roman-numerals/.approaches/iterate-takewhile-last/content.md

 The [pattern matching][pattern-matching] is used to check if the number is greater than or equal to the Arabic number in the `Vector` at the index.
-If so, a new tuple is created with the number minus the Arabic number, the index as is, and the Roman numeral in the `Vector` at the index which is prepended to the `List`.
+If so, a new tuple is created with the number subtracted by the Arabic number, the index as is, and the `List` prepended by the Roman numeral in the `Vector` at that index.

 If the number is less than the the Arabic number at the index, then a new tuple is created with the number as is, the index added to by `1`, and the `List` as is.

+Note that the operations on the `List` create a new `List`, thus supporting [immutability][immutability].

 The [`takewhile()`][takeWhile] will keep calling the iterator while the index is less than `13`.